kaishx/paper_trader/README.md

 1. Clone the repo
 2. Copy `.env.example` to `.env`, and fill in your Alpaca & Telegram API keys (or run without Telegram)
-3. Install dependencies: `pip install pandas numpy requests scipy statsmodels numba alpaca-py python-dotenv`
+3. Install dependencies: `pip install pandas numpy requests scipy statsmodels numba alpaca-py python-dotenv` or with `pip install -r requirements.txt`
-4. Run `#optimizer.py` to generate `optimized_params.json`
+4. Run `optimizer.py` to generate `optimized_params.json`
-5. Start controller: `python #controller.py`, supplying your list of pairs (follow pairs.json as an example) or supplying them as environment/config file
+5. Start controller: `python controller.py`, supplying your list of pairs (follow `pairs.json` as an example) or supplying them as environment/config file

 ---